EmanuelBender/GoogleSheet_Inventory_System/README.md

 Benefits include tracking changes and analyzing trends.

 **Toggle Groups:**
-Groups on each sheet can be expanded or closed via buttons on the overview sheet or individually on inventory, builds, etc.
+Groups on each sheet can be expanded or closed via buttons on the overview sheet or individually on sheet.

 **Misc:**
 Extra functions for building Projects are available but might be not bug-free.